robcowart/elastiflow/INSTALL.md

 LS_HOME/bin/logstash-plugin update logstash-filter-translate
 ```

-### 5. Copy the pipeline files to the Logstash configuration path.
+### 5. Copy the pipeline files to the Logstash configuration path

 There are five sets of configuration files provided within the `logstash/elastiflow` folder: